 Whether it’s an army of ants, spindly spiders, paper-loving silverfish, creepy cockroaches, pesky mosquitoes, or tenacious termites; when insects invade our home, we feel violated.
-What’s the first thing you do when you see a bug — or full blown colony of critters?
-Most people reach for the nearest can of can of insecticide spray or rush to the store for bait traps.
+What’s the first thing you do when you see a bug — or full-blown colony of critters?
+Most people reach for the nearest can of insecticide spray or rush to the store for bait traps.

 Before you blast these creepy crawlies with toxic chemicals, you may want to consider this: Pesticides are designed to kill living organisms.
 Do you really think they’re not affecting your health too?

 Reading Pest Control Labels

 Many of the ingredients contained in bug sprays and other pest control methods are linked to a vast number of illnesses.
 You will find two types of ingredients listed on insecticides: